-- 3.7 Government guidance on viability was updated in September 2019.
+3.1.1 Government guidance on viability was updated in September 2019.
 The aim of the guidance was to ensure that viability is considered upfront, as part of the plan-making process.
 It also clarified that the costs of complying with planning policies should be reflected in the land value.
 Where a viability assessment is submitted to accompany a planning application, the PPG clearly states that this should be based upon and refer back to the viability assessment that informed the Local Plan, and the applicant needs to provide evidence of what has changed since then.
-Therefore, if there are any site specific factors that mean the viability of a particular site differs significantly from that modelled in the whole plan viability testing, applicants can submit a viability appraisal setting out the reasons that necessitate a site-specific viability appraisal. - 3.8 The Government is keen to increase the transparency of the viability process and the PPG clearly states that any site specific viability appraisals should be prepared on the basis that they will be made publicly available other than in exceptional circumstances.
+Therefore, if there are any site-specific factors that mean the viability of a particular site differs significantly from that modelled in the whole plan viability testing, applicants can submit a viability appraisal setting out the reasons that necessitate a site-specific viability appraisal.

+3.1.2 The Government is keen to increase the transparency of the viability process and the PPG clearly states that any site-specific viability appraisals should be prepared on the basis that they will be made publicly available other than in exceptional circumstances.
 The PPG continues that even in those exceptional circumstances an executive summary of the viability appraisal should be made publicly available.
-To aid understanding, the Council encourages summaries of site specific viability appraisals to be prepared in all cases.
+To aid understanding, the Council encourages summaries of site-specific viability appraisals to be prepared in all cases.
 The Council will therefore publish any viability appraisals submitted in support of planning applications on our website, except where the need for an executive summary only has been robustly evidenced and agreed.

-3.9 As explained in para 5.3.10 of the adopted Local Plan, where site specific viability appraisals are submitted the Council will commission an independent review of the viability assessment and the applicant will be required to pay for the cost of this independent review.
-In line with the PPG on viability, where a lower amount of affordable housing is agreed, a review mechanism or clawback clause may be required in the s106 to enable compliance to be achieved over the lifetime of project.
+3.1.3 As explained in para 5.3.10 of the adopted Local Plan, where site specific viability appraisals are submitted the Council will commission an independent review of the viability assessment and the applicant will be required to pay for the cost of this independent review.
+In line with the PPG on viability, where a lower amount of affordable housing is agreed, a review mechanism or clawback clause may be required in the S106 agreement to enable compliance to be achieved over the lifetime of project.

-Pre-application
+3.2 Pre-application

-- 3.10 At the pre-application stage officers of the Council will advise and consider the potential impacts on infrastructure and the need for planning obligations which would be necessary to make development acceptable.
-Officers of the Council will decide, based on the scale, size and nature of the proposal, if specific infrastructure providers should be invited to advise at the pre-application stage. - 3.11 The Council also encourages developers of all potential major residential, employment and mixed-use schemes to conduct early public consultation and pre-application consultation with a broad range of service providers and to contact local organisations and identify what local infrastructure may be needed to support new development.
-The Parish and Community Facilities Officer at Harborough District Council, maintains a list of appropriate contacts at parish level and can assist further.
+3.2.1 At the pre-application stage officers of the Council will advise and consider the potential impacts on infrastructure and the need for planning obligations which would be necessary to make development acceptable.
+Officers of the Council will decide, based on the scale, size and nature of the proposal, if specific infrastructure providers should be invited to advise at the pre-application stage..

+3.2.2 The Council also encourages developers of all potential major residential, employment and mixed-use schemes to conduct early public consultation and preapplication consultation with a broad range of service providers and to contact local organisations and identify what local infrastructure may be needed to support new development.
+The Community Facility Development Officer at the Council maintains a list of appropriate contacts at parish level and can assist further

-Submitted Planning Applications
+3.3 Submitted Planning Applications